 When a premium is paid upon the acquisition of a linked note, it is generally considered as interest paid to the seller.
 In this case, the purchaser would be entitled to deduct the amount as "interest paid" pursuant to paragraph 20(14)(b) of the ITA.
-This amount must be shown in Appendix 4 of the individual's income tax return.
+This amount must be shown at line 22100 - Carrying charges and interest expenses.
 The interest paid also reduces the acquisition cost for the purpose of calculating the ACB.